aribeironovaes/adventofcode/2025/Day2-Puzzle1-Gift Shop/README.md

-# Advent of Code 2025 - Day 2 Part 1: Gift Shop
+# Advent of Code 2025 - Day 2: Gift Shop

 ## Problem Summary

 A young Elf accidentally added invalid product IDs to the gift shop database.
 We need to identify and sum up all the invalid IDs in given ranges.

-### What Makes an ID Invalid?
+### Part 1: Exactly Twice Repetition

 An invalid ID is one where **some sequence of digits is repeated exactly twice**.